MeteoSwiss/opendata-forecast-data/README.md

 ```
 wget -O <desired_filename> “<pre-signed URL>”
 ```
-- Once the static GRIB file is downloaded, verify that the `uuidOfHGrid` (Universally Unique Identifier) key of the data file and the HHL file match.
+- Once the static GRIB file is downloaded, verify that the `uuidOfHGrid` (Universally Unique Identifier) key in the data file matches the on in the HHL file.
-- Retrieve the value for the `level` key and inspect the `typeOfLevel` key by listing the GRIB messages.
-If `typeOfLevel` is
+- Retrieve the value for the `level` key and inspect the `typeOfLevel` key by listing the GRIB messages:
     - **generalVertical**: The value of `level` corresponds directly to a half level in the HHL file and gives the height in meters above sea level.
-    - **generalVerticalLayer**, **generalVerticalLayer**: The `level` value corresponds to a full level.
+    - **generalVerticalLayer**: The `level` value corresponds to a full level.
 To obtain the height in meters above sea level, average the heights of the two surrounding half levels (above and below).
     - **Other types of level**: These are usually specified directly in meters and are self-explanatory.

 #### 2.7.2 Accessing Horizontal Grid Parameters

-The CLON/CLAT file stores the longitude and latitude of the center points of each triangle on the horizontal grid.
+The CLON/CLAT file stores the longitude and latitude of the center points of each triangle in the horizontal grid.
 To retrieve CLON/CLAT manually, follow the septs below.

 - Submit a GET request specifying which model's asset should be downloaded (eg. `ch.meteoschweiz.ogd-forecasting-icon-ch1` for ICON-CH1-EPS).
 ```